 In Joel 2:15-17, Joel called for a national day of prayer.
-Everyone was to take part; children, elders, and even brides and grooms were to put off their honeymoon to gather with the priests and leaders of the nation.
+Everyone was to take part; children, elders.
+Even newly marrieds were to put off their honeymoon to gather with the priests and leaders of the nation.
 Nothing was more important.
-They were to seek God in earnest prayer and to ask Him for forgiveness and to turn aside the judgment they deserved.
+They were to seek God in earnest prayer and to ask for forgiveness.
+They were to ask Him to turn aside the judgment they deserved.

-It seems that the people of Judah heeded Joel's warning and followed his call for repentance and God did turn aside His judgment.
+It seems that the people of Judah heeded Joel's warning and followed his call for repentance.
+They received mercy.
 Joel tells of the terrible swarms being removed and scattered in the desert.

-Joel’s book is more than a forewarning of doom, for there are great promises in it for those who believe.
+Joelís book is more than a forewarning of judgment, for there are great promises in it for those who believe.

 In Joel 2:25 God says "I will repay you for the years the locusts have eaten."
-Often after we repent (admit the sin and turn away from it) and get to know God, we see that many hardships and wasted years were caused by our own willful disobedience.
-God promises to repay us.
-With receiving the promised Holy Spirit, our hearts and minds will become so full of God's riches that the sorrow of the wasted years will be completely forgotten.
+After we repent (admit the sin and turn away from it) and get to know God, we see how many wasted years were caused by our own willful disobedience.
+When we repent, God promises to repay us for those years.
+With receiving the promised Holy Spirit, our hearts and minds become so full of God's riches that the sorrow of the wasted years is forgotten.

 In Joel 2:32, Joel says that "everyone who calls on the name of the Lord will be saved."

 There is no distinction of class, race or nationality.
-Everyone has the right to God’s mercy and redemption.
+Everyone has the right to Godís mercy and redemption.

-As with most prophets, upon studying Joel's message, it is sobering to see that it has as much meaning for us today as it did for the people of Judah in 835 BC.
+As with most prophets, Joel's sobering message has as much truth for us today as it did for the people of Judah in 835 BC.

 Learn about other people of the Bible.